awareframework/com.aware.android.sensor.timezone/README.md

 ## Broadcasts

-+ `TimezoneService.ACTION_AWARE_TIMEZONE` broadcasted when there is new timezone information.
-Extra includes `TimezoneService.EXTRA_DATA` for the new timezone.
++ `TimezoneSensor.ACTION_AWARE_TIMEZONE` broadcasted when there is new timezone information.
+Extra includes `TimezoneSensor.EXTRA_DATA` for the new timezone.

 ## Data Representations